Using Agent-to-Agent

 Set loop_in_human: true when the exchange involves something the user should know about — decisions being made, actions taken on their behalf, or information that affects their day.
 Keep it false for background lookups and routine coordination.

-Loop in: “Tell Dylan the deploy failed and his 3pm meeting conflicts with the rollback window.”
+Loop in: “Tell the user the deploy failed and their 3pm meeting conflicts with the rollback window.”

-Don’t loop in: “What timezone is Dylan in?” or “What’s the project name for the billing service?”
+Don’t loop in: “What timezone is the user in?” or “What’s the project name for the billing service?”

 Practical examples